akshatzalte/chemprop/README.md

 Resonance Invariant Graph Representation (RIGR) is a featurizer implemented as a part of Chemprop v2 to impose resonance invariance for molecular property prediction tasks.
 If using the command line interface (CLI), add `--rigr` flag to your Chemprop script to train (or infer) your models using this featurizer.
 For using RIGR in a Jupyter notebook refer to our example notebook [here](https://github.com/akshatzalte/chemprop/blob/rigr_flag/notebooks/rigr_flag_notebook.ipynb).

-RIGR is introduced and discussed in our work: [Resonance Invariant Graph Representation (RIGR) for molecular property prediction]().
+RIGR is introduced and discussed in our work: [Resonance Invariant Graph Representation (RIGR) for Molecular Property Prediction]().
 If RIGR is helpful for your research, please cite our paper.

 The table below lists the atom and bond features that are present and absent in RIGR.